 I adapted in this case by leaving the lid on, and it helped steam the top end of the snout, which doesn’t have all that much meat on it anyway.
 Because the head was small, I added two pieces of the backbone as well as the shanks from all four legs, plus a domestic pig’s trotter.

 I brought it to a boil, skimmed off the froth and then added aromatic goodies and let this think simmer for more than three hours.
-Four might have been better, but it was getting late at night.
+Four might have been better.

 When the meat became tender, it was time to pick it off the bones.
 Let me tell you this is a grim business.
 There are all kinds of tissues that attach themselves to a skull, and not all are good eats.
 Aim for what looks like meat.
 Skip the brains, and anything overly glandular.
 I reckon the yield is about 60 -70 percent good stuff; I tossed the rest.

 You then chop the meaty bits into irregular pieces.
 I decided to make the tongue the largest bits, so I cut them into about 1/2 to 3/4 inch pieces.
 Everything else was chopped smaller, and some marginal bits I chopped even finer.
 You want various textures.

 I don’t know exactly why I wanted to stuff this into a beef casing.
 Part of it is because I had one in the freezer.
 Part of it was because I’d seen round coppa di testa before, and it looked tastier than the square loaves of head cheese I’d seen elsewhere.
 It is purely a presentation thing; you don’t eat the casing.
 So I stuffed the head cheese into the beef bung cap — doesn’t that just make it sound even more revolting? — tied it off to compress the meat and broth, then hung it on a dowel set over the cleaned stock pot in the fridge overnight to set.